Switzerland country brief

 Switzerland is a member of the Council of Europe (CoE), the Europe-Atlantic Partnership Council (EAPC), the European Bank for Reconstruction and Development (EBRD), the International Bank for Reconstruction and Development (IBRD), the International Monetary Fund (IMF), the Organisation for Economic Cooperation and Development (OECD), the Organisation for the Security and Cooperation in Europe (OSCE), and the World Trade Organisation (WTO).

 Switzerland is an important trading nation and a net exporter (in 2013, the trade surplus was equivalent to A$29 billion).
 In 2013 goods and services exports amounted to over a half of its GDP.
 Switzerland weathered the 2009 Global Financial Crisis (GFC) comparatively well as measures stimulating domestic demand helped to compensate for losses in the financial and export sectors, also caused by the high value of the Swiss Franc.
-Although not a member of the Eurozone, Switzerland’s economy is heavily interlinked with Europe, and is landlocked by countries that are members of the Eurozone (which receive around 58 per cent of its exports).
-Persistent low growth and structural issues in the Eurozone since the GFC has placed pressure on the Swiss economy, but Switzerland’s underlying competitiveness has enabled its economy to remain resilient so far, although specific sectors continue to suffer not only from problems in export markets, but also from structural problems in Switzerland (high-wage country, overvaluation of Swiss Franc and legal issues around its financial sector following from stronger international efforts to contain tax evasion and tax fraud).
-Switzerland has retained its AAA credit rating and its economy is estimated to have grown, albeit slowly, by 1.0 per cent in 2012.
+Although not a member of the Eurozone, Switzerland's economy is heavily interlinked with Europe and is landlocked by countries that are members of the Eurozone (which receive around 58 per cent of its exports).
+Persistent low growth and structural issues in the Eurozone since the GFC has placed pressure on the Swiss economy, but Switzerland's underlying competitiveness has enabled its economy to remain resilient so far, although specific sectors continue to suffer not only from problems in export markets, but also from structural problems in Switzerland (high-wage country, overvaluation of Swiss Franc and legal issues around its financial sector following from stronger international efforts to contain tax evasion and tax fraud).
+Switzerland has retained its AAA credit rating and its economy is estimated to have grown, albeit slowly, by an estimated 1.9 per cent in 2013.

-Ongoing structural reform and measures to boost GDP growth over the longer term, including improving competition policy, social security reform and reducing high price levels by liberalising sectors such as electricity, energy, telecommunications and postal services, will assist Switzerland’s continued economic strength.
+Ongoing structural reform and measures to boost GDP growth over the longer term, including improving competition policy, social security reform and reducing high price levels by liberalising sectors such as electricity, energy, telecommunications and postal services, will assist Switzerland's continued economic strength.
 Switzerland's agriculture sector remains highly protected.
 Farm subsidies are the highest in the world.
-Some Swiss farmers receive support equivalent to three-quarters of the value of production.
+Swiss farmers can receive support equivalent to as much as three-quarters of the value of production.

 Key economic indicators

-After contracting by 1.9 per cent in 2009 following the global financial crisis, the Swiss economy has rebounded strongly, growing by 3.0 per cent in 2010 and 1.9 per cent in 2011 and 1.0 percent in 2012.
-Swiss GDP is estimated to have risen by 1.0 per cent in 2012 and inflation is forecast to be negative again at -0.2 per cent. .
+After contracting by 1.9 per cent in 2009 following the global financial crisis, the Swiss economy has rebounded strongly.
+It grew by 3.0 per cent in 2010, 1.9 per cent in 2011 and 1.0 percent in 2012.
+Swiss GDP is estimated to have risen by 1.9 per cent in 2013 and inflation is forecast to be negative again at -0.2 per cent. .
 Unemployment levels remain around 3 per cent.

 The science and education sectors are an increasingly important area of bilateral cooperation.
 The Swiss Australian Academic Network (SAAN) was established in 2005 to increase scientific exchanges between the two countries.
 SAAN currently has about 250 members in both countries.
 Growing numbers of Swiss students are studying at Australian universities and more than 40 Australian education providers achieved Austrade-assisted export success in Switzerland.
 Leading providers include the University of Melbourne and Macquarie University.